TexasInstruments/tvm/ti-docs/source/compiling.rst

 Environment Setup
 =================
-If they have not already been set up by Edgeai, the following three environment variables are required before running the compilation script.

-- ``TIDL_TOOLS_PATH``: Point to installed /processor_sdk_rtos/tidl_release/tidl_tools.
-- ``ARM64_GCC_PATH``: Point to installed /gcc-arm-9.2-2019.12-x86_64-aarch64-none-linux-gnu.
-- ``CGT7X_ROOT``: Point to installed TI C7x C/C++ compiler 4.1.0.LTS in the Processor SDK package or from `ti.com <https://www.ti.com/tool/download/C7000-CGT/>`_.
+Please refer the setup script provided as part of `TI edgeai-tidl-tools <https://github.com/TexasInstruments/edgeai-tidl-tools>`_ for environment setup.

 .. _ti-tvm-compiling-frontend:

 Frontends
 =========

+TI fork of TVM accepts machine learning models exported to the ONNX format.
+Other formats have not undergone validation from TI.
-TVM can accept machine learning models in many formats, including Tensorflow/TFLite, Keras, Core ML, MXNet, ONNX, and PyTorch.
-As the first step of compilation, these formats are all imported into TVM's internal common representation, :term:`Relay IR`, using different frontends in TVM.
+As the first step of compilation, ONNX models are imported into TVM's internal representation, :term:`Relay IR`, before being mapped to

-TI TVM provides additional examples beyond those provided by :term:`Apache TVM` in ``tests/python/relay/ti_tests/models.py`` to show how to import machine learning models in different network formats into Relay IR.
+TIDL format internally for TIDL supported layers.
+The `compile_model` API explained in ``getting-started/compilation.rst`` accepts either converted Relay module and parameters.
+It also has provision to directly accept an ONNX model and internally convert to Relay IR representation.

 .. _ti-tvm-compiling-calib: